gaustin06/pdftowordconverter/README.md

-# PDF to Word Converter - Seismic LiveDocs
+# PDF to Word Converter

 A modern web application for converting PDF documents to Word format, specifically optimized for Seismic LiveDocs templates.
 Built with Flask and featuring a responsive drag-and-drop interface.